autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-This structure for the proof contains all the information needed to build the tree up to this point:
+this structure for the proof contains all the information needed to build the tree up to this point:

 - if a value is `Present` in result, it provides a pointer to `(k, v)`, the full information about the `prev` and the `next` elements (encoded by `MerkleLookupPath`), and an array with the digest of all siblings.
 - if a value is `NotPresent` in result, it provides the pointer for the next `ix`, and the full information about the `prev` and the `next` elements (encoded with `MerkleLookupPath`).